Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Aspirin (Acetylsalicylic Acid)

 The first symptoms, especially vomiting, appear as early as 4–6 hours after intoxication.

-Characteristic is the development of acidosisAcidosis is a condition in which the pH value in the body is too acidic, either due to an increase in acid or a loss of bases.
-In dogs and cats, acidosis can occur due to renal failure, diabetes, or other metabolic disorders. (metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
-Metabolic disorders can cause a variety of Diseases in Dogs and cats. acidosisAcidosis is a condition in which the pH value in the body is too acidic, either due to an increase in acid or a loss of bases.
-In dogs and cats, acidosis can occur due to renal failure, diabetes, or other metabolic disorders.), which can be accompanied by respiratoryRespiratory refers to breathing or the process of breathing.
+A characteristic feature is the development of acidification of the body (metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
+Metabolic disorders can cause a variety of Diseases in Dogs and cats. acidosis), which can be accompanied by respiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. paralysisParalysis is the complete loss of muscle activity in one or more areas of the body, which can lead to immobility and loss of sensation.
 Paralysis can be caused by injuries, illnesses, or disorders of the nervous system. and unconsciousness.

-In cats, kidney and liver damage is also to be expected with aspirin poisoning.
+In cats, kidney and liver damage are also to be expected in the event of aspirin poisoning.
 Effects on the brain are also possible.

 The minimum toxic dose for oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
-In veterinary medicine, many treatments are administered orally. intake in dogs is 50 mg/kg body weight 3 times daily, for cats 25 mg/kg body weight 2 times daily.
+In veterinary medicine, many treatments are administered orally. ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
+In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. in dogs is 50 mg/kg of body weight 3 times a day, for cats 25 mg/kg of body weight 2 times a day.

-The LD50 (50% of animals die without treatment) in dogs is 700 mg/kg body weight.
+The LD50 (50% of animals die without treatment) is 700 mg/kg of body weight in dogs.

 In summary, the symptoms of intoxication are